aritang/aritang.github.io/content/posts/p_hacking.md

    $$

 This yields a **linear influence approximation**.
-Computation reduces to evaluating $$\psi_n$$, which is automatable with autodiff and implicit function theorems.
+Computation reduces to evaluating $\psi_n$, which is automatable with autodiff and implicit function theorems.

 A greedy-style selection over these influence scores provides a practical approximation to the Most Influential Set.